coq/coq/dev/README.md

 ## Documentation of ML interfaces using `odoc` ( `_build/default/_doc`)
-`make -f Makefile.dune apidoc` in coq root directory.
+`make apidoc` in coq root directory.

 ## Other development tools (`dev/tools`)